Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Conclusion

 There are a few reasons that your dog may have suddenly picked up the habit of swiping food.
 There’s no doubt that dogs stealing food is a frustrating behavior, but identifying the root cause can help you move forward with correcting it.
-Regardless of the cause, there are a few tips and tricks that you can try to prevent the behavior entirely.
-If you ever need help with unwanted behavior, never hesitate to reach out to a professional dog trainer or even your veterinarian for further advice.
+Regardless of the cause, there are a few tips and tricks that you can try to prevent and reduce the behavior.
+If you ever need help with undesirable behavior or feel your dog’s appetite or behavior has inexplicably changed, never hesitate to reach out to your veterinarian for further advice, or a certified canine behaviorist if they received a clean bill of health.

 Featured Image Credit: New Africa, Shutterstock